D E S I G N O P P O R T U N I T Y

 Standard phone services are typically destroyed during catastrophic natural disasters, so people in devastated areas can't call for help.
 Plus, emergency responders don't know who needs the most help immediately after an event which limits how well they can prioritize their rescues.

-How do we help people call for help during a catastrophic natural event?
+How do we help people call for assistance when a catastrophic disaster downs mobile services in the area?

 Reinstate communication between victims and emergency responders.